bluerobotics/bluerobotics.github.io/vbrov/index.md

 	<img src="cad/brov-assembly-step4-annotated.png" class="img-responsive" style="max-width:700px" />

 4. Apply several drops of threadlocker to the end of the 12 M5x16 screws.

-	Picture of threadlocker being applied to the screws.

 5. Install the side panels to the bottom panel.